xliusufe/tensorApp/README.md

 # tensorApp
-  High-order SVD approximation by Tucker and CP decomposition and selection of ranks.
+  High-order SVD approximation by Tucker and CANDECOMP/PARAFAC (CP) decomposition and selection of ranks.
 Transfer a tensor's modal unfoldings to another.

 # Installation